Why should I become a Pegasystems certified professional?

 - Exposure to Pegasystems developer information via product documents, online help files, and/or the Pega Community.

-How do I become a Certified Senior System Architect (CSSA)?
+How do I become a Pega Certified Senior System Architect (PCSSA)?

-To become a CSSA, you must have the CSA certification as a prerequisite, and pass the CSSA exam.
+To become a PCSSA, you must have the CSA certification as a prerequisite, and pass the PCSSA exam.
 To prepare for the exam, you can enroll in the Senior System Architect self study course or Instructor-Led Training course.
 See the System Architect career path page for information on Senior System Architect training offerings and exam information.

 Certified Lead System Architect (CLSA) Questions